Saturday, May 10, 2008

 Hindsight from 2012Another weekend of solid birding on Deokjeok island!
 One of my favourite moments came when I was up in the hills, sitting on a concrete ledge for 30 minutes, trying to decipher a noisy and furtive bird.
 An old Korean lady watched me from a distance for a while, then came over and offered me some hard candy that was possibly older than she was.
 I showed her some pictures of the birds I’d seen that day, and we had a lovely non-conversation about birds for about ten minutes.

 My highlight was the Chestnut-cheeked Starling right outside my window.
-My girlfriend at the time was actually the one who spotted it and alerted me, and she never let me hear the end of it!
 Watching Cattle Egrets at close range as the sun went down was another one of those great birding moments.
 Deokjeok-do, about a 45-minute ferry-ride west of Incheon, clearly has some good migrants moving through in the spring and fall.
 However, as with most great birding spots in Korea, it looks like rampant development is steadily encroaching on the suitable habitat, with a wide array of construction projects underway in various parts of the island.

 Asian Brown Flycatcher Muscicapa dauurica